emlid/navio2-docs/docs/Navio-dev/imu-mpu9250.md

 The main function loop is pretty straightforward: read the data, print the data.

-You can find additional information about MPU9250 in the datasheet.
+You can find additional information about the chip in [MPU-9250 datasheet](http://store.invensense.com/datasheets/invensense/MPU9250REV1.0.pdf).